 Winter Energy Saving Tips for your Home

-Some of these energy saving tips are free but others will require a small investment.
-Remember, money spent on reducing utility costs will come back to you year after year!
+Some of these winter energy tips are free but others will require a small investment.
+Remember, money spent on reducing utility costs will come back to you year after year.
+Investing in energy efficiency will save you money in the long term.

 Let the sun do the work for you:

-Prevent air from coming underneath door and around window frames using old towels or socks stuffed with rice or beans.
 You can get creative with pretty material and patterns but any type of heavy cloth that is weighted down will work.
+This is also a great way to reuse the stuffing from old pillows.

 If you have windows that you do not actually need to see out of (basements, spare bathroom, etc) consider taping a large piece of bubble wrap all around the interior of the window frame.
 That will help you keep the heat IN and the cold OUT.